scottstanie/uavsar/README.md

 Made for downloading the [NISAR-simulated products](https://uavsar.jpl.nasa.gov/science/documents/nisar-sample-products.html) for UAVSAR, but can download any PolSAR images by not specifying `--nisar-mode`.

+Downloading the data requires having [registered for an account](https://uavsar.jpl.nasa.gov/cgi-bin/register.pl).
+You will need to have a ~/.netrc file with the username an password, but as long as you have an account, the tool will collect and save your username/password for subsequent downloads.

 ## Examples

 To download all 20 MHz data as HDF5 products for one flight over the Central Valley: